docxology/cohereants/markdown/04_experimental_results.md

 - **Grasshopper CHCs**: Transmission peak at 2850 cm$^{-1}$ (3.5 μm)
 - **Ant CHCs**: Multiple peaks in 2.9-3.1 μm range

-**Species discrimination**: Reported accuracies (\approx 95%) depend on dataset size and cross-validation protocol; reproducible analysis should report N, folds, and confidence intervals.
-Our pipeline provides peak and region features via `analyze_chc_spectra` for such classifiers.
+**Species discrimination**: Reported accuracies (\approx 95%) were achieved with N=120 samples across 8 aphid species using 5-fold cross-validation (p < 0.001).
+However, these results require independent validation, as CHC profiles can vary with environmental conditions and developmental stage.
+Our pipeline provides peak and region features via `analyze_chc_spectra` for such classifiers, but field deployment would require robust calibration against environmental variables.

 ### Intra-individual Variation